 Welcome to our roulette FAQ.
-These roulette questions tackles the seemingly age-old question of progressive betting systems.
-This Q&A also discusses basic terms like croupier, imprisonment, and dealer markers.
+These roulette questions tackle the seemingly age-old question of progressive betting systems.
+This Q&A also discusses basic terms like croupier, imprisonment and dealer markers.
 For those who don’t know what the proper tipping etiquette is, you should have a rough guide to spreading around gratuities.

-You will also find some of the basics including; the inside/outside bets, seating arrangements at the table, and why the chips are different in roulette.
-These questions get into online gambling software and the concept of “luck”, too.
-Hopefully, the beginning players can learn a few basics, while those new to Internet gambling can learn a bit about online casinos.
-Also, if you’ve decided to go out and buy your own spinning wheel, I discuss in general terms how much you can expect to spend.
+You will also find some of the basics including: the inside/outside bets, seating arrangements at the table, and why the chips are different in roulette.
+These questions get into online gambling software and the concept of “luck” too.
+Hopefully, the beginning players can learn a few basics, while those new to internet gambling can learn a bit about online casinos.
+Also, if you’ve decided to go out and buy your own spinning wheel, we discuss in general terms how much you can expect to spend.

 If you have any questions or concerns, feel free to contact the owners of this website to get accurate roulette information.